artipie/artipie/.wiki/Configuration-Credentials.md

 and add [factory annotation](https://github.com/artipie/http/blob/master/src/main/java/com/artipie/http/auth/ArtipieAuthFactory.java) with authentication type name.
 As an example, check [KeycloakFactory](https://github.com/artipie/artipie/blob/master/src/main/java/com/artipie/auth/AuthFromKeycloakFactory.java).
 - Add your package to Artipie class-path and to `AUTH_FACTORY_SCAN_PACKAGES` environment variable
-- Specify your authentication type in credentials list.
-Note, that Artipie try to authenticate user via each listed type.
+- Specify your authentication type in the credentials list.
+Note, that Artipie tries to authenticate user via each listed type.
 So, if you are not actually using any auth type it would be better to remove it from settings.